VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_2/README.md

 ## Slides for Day 2:

-Slides for Day 2 can be found here: https://docs.google.com/presentation/d/16ptuo-GGTtPVYbPcObu89QerZSKBOBbWbjnSTQgsxVk/edit#slide=id.p
+Slides for Day 2 can be found here: TODO
 If you run into any issues or have any questions/concerns feel free to shoot me an email: tsears@ucsd.edu